-This project was funded in part by the National Science Foundation under Grant No. CMMI-0928762.
+This project was funded in part by the National Science Foundation under Grant No. CMMI-0928762, Program Director, Dr. Eduardo A. Misawa.
+The authors thank Mr. Timothy A. Barber for his assistance in producing some of the illustrations needed to finalize the manuscript.